-My research has been financially suported by US NSF, Australian ARC, UK NERC, Chinese NSF, The Royal Society, The Leverhulme Trust, Chinese Geological Survey, Chinese Academy of Sciences, University of Queensland, Cardiff University, University of Houston, Lanzhou University, China University of Geosciences in Beijing and Durham University over the years with a total equivalent to > 10.5 M GBP.
+Yaoling's research has been financially supported, over the years, by US NSF, Australian ARC, UK NERC, Chinese NSF, The Royal Society, The Leverhulme Trust, Chinese Geological Survey, Chinese Academy of Sciences, University of Queensland, Cardiff University, University of Houston, Lanzhou University, China University of Geosciences in Beijing and Durham University.

 More on Yaoling’s interests, experiences, research, philosophy and publications at: http://www.dur.ac.uk/yaoling.niu/